Young peoples panel

 Panellists spend a day at our operations centre, learning about the company and spending time with directors and senior managers before being set real-life tasks.

 After their first visit, they go away to prepare for their second visit when they pitch their ideas in Apprentice-style presentations.
 Pictured above and below are two of the panellists pitching their ideas to Andy Pymer, managing director of Wessex Water Services.

-Andy says: "The three panels we have run proved a big success with some really bright young minds contributing some ideas which we have implemented as a business."
+Andy says: "The six panels we have run proved a big success with some really bright young minds contributing some ideas which we have implemented as a business."

 "As well as gaining first hand experience of what is involved in running of one of the largest businesses in our region, the panel gives the sixth formers involved a unique opportunity to kickstart a career in the world of business."